gdalcubes/docs/source/collection_formats.rst

 Additional Image Metadata
 ####################################

 It is possible to extract further per-image metadata key value pairs from GDAL datasets.
 The collection format may include an optional field "image_md_fields" to list metadata keys as a JSON array of strings.
 When GDAL datasets are opened, GDAL tries to find the corresponding metadata keys and stores corresponding values in the image metadata table of the image collection.

 Metadata fields may be separated by domains (see GDAL metadata model at https://gdal.org/user/raster_data_model.html#metadata).
-If metadata fields from a specific domain are needed, use "DOMAIN:KEY", such as "IMAGERY:CLOUDCOVER".
+If metadata fields from a specific domain are needed, you can use "DOMAIN:KEY", such as "IMAGERY:CLOUDCOVER".
 The example below could be used to get some per-image quality flags from MODIS metadata.

 .. code-block:: json
    :caption: Example metadata fields for a MODIS (MOD13A2) product.